Linz: Shopping

 Thirteen shopping malls can be found in Linz, three of which are situated in the city centre.
 Shopping centres include: Arkade, Atrium City Center, Shopping Mall Auwiesen, Shopping Mall Biesenfeld, Shopping Mall Industriezeile, Shopping Mall Kleinmünchen, Shopping Mall Muldenstraße, EuroCenter Oed, Shopping Mall Wegscheid, Infra Center, Lentia City, Passage, and PRO-Kaufland.

-According to a study by Infrapool in Oktober 2010, the Linzer Landstraße is the busiest shopping street outside of Vienna.
-The weekly frequency is noted between 240,500 (Monday–Saturday, 8 a.m. until 7 p.m.) and 228,400 (8 a.m. until 6 p.m.) passers-by, which is the second highest value – only in 2005 more passers-by were detected.
+According to a study by Infrapool in October 2010, the Linzer Landstraße is the busiest shopping street outside of Vienna.
+The weekly frequency is noted between 240,500 (Monday–Saturday, 8 a.m. until 7 p.m.) and 228,400 (8 a.m. until 6 p.m.) passers-by, which is the second highest value – only in 2005 were more passers-by detected.

 Markets

 There are eleven farmer's markets as well as one weekly flea market, and two Christmas markets in Linz.
 One of these markets, the "Urfahraner Markt", takes place in spring and fall every year.
 Furthermore, there are annually Christmas and New Year's Markets.
 The aim of the market administration is to provide the population with a wide range of products, as well as operating the markets in an economical, suitable and customer oriented manner.
 Additionally, the annual market called "Linzer Marktfrühling" sets further accents and lures new customers with attractive offers.